holo-q/OpenQ/README.md

 7. Language models are world simulation models which output reality altering tokens.

-8. Models can invent new words that do not

 ## Biology

 8. It is possible for the human brain to classify data as being a coherent language or not, without actually understanding anything about the language, purely based on the aesthetic rhythms and patterns of symbols.

 9. As a result, it is possible to extend this intuition through X->X' prompt augmentations which assembles the intuitive classification for super-languages, by the information transfer from english super-prompts word/token patterns to glyph-aesthetic patterns.